XanaduAI/xanadu-sphinx-theme/README.rst

 ------

 ``footer_about``
-    A dictionary of the form ``{"title": ..., "description": ...}`` that specifies the 'About' section of the footer.
-Set to an empty dictionary to remove.
+    A dictionary of the form ``{"title": ..., "icon": ..., "description": ...}`` that specifies the 'About' section of the footer.

 ``footer_links``
     A list of dictionaries of the form